Notes on emergence

 VIDEO: Manuel Lima, The Power of Networks (11 minutes)

 An academic view: emergence and complex systems are key to the future of design education and practice

-When I assign this to students, I let them skip the first part and start reading on page 178 (page 6 of the PDF).
+When I assign this to students, I invite them to skip the first part and start reading on page 178 (page 6 of the PDF).
 There is good language there about the ways that complexity (and therefore emergence) is affecting — must affect — both design practice and education.